Cooperative elastic fluctuations provide tuning of the metal-insulator transition

-where $Q\svr$ is a Jahn-Teller (breathing) distortion for the manganites (nickelates) and $\Pi\svr$ its conjugate momentum.
-To model the the compositional disorder that arises in the manganites from chemical substitution of the alkaline earth element at the $A$ site of the perovskite structure, we consider a linear coupling of the lattice distortions $Q\svr$ to a local quenched random distortion $h\svr$.
-We choose the $h\svr$'s to be normally distributed with mean $\bar h\svr=0$ and variance $\Delta^2$.
+where $Q\svr$ is a JT (breathing) distortion for the manganites (nickelates) and $\Pi\svr$ its conjugate momentum.
+To model the compositional disorder that arises in the manganites from chemical substitution of the alkaline earth element at the $A$ site of the perovskite structure, we consider a linear coupling of the lattice distortions $Q\svr$ to a local quenched random distortion $h\svr$.
+We choose the $h\svr$'s to be normally distributed with mean $\bar h\svr=0$ and variance $\bar h^2\svr = \Delta^2$.
 The negative sign of the $Q\svr^2$ term describes the local tendency towards distortion due to the presence of electrons.

-Using a variational pair-distribution function that incorporates mean field behavior, Gaussian corrections to the thermal and quantum fluctuations, and disorder at the level of the replica method, (see supplement) we calculate the free energy of the system as a function of temperature, octahedral tilt angle $\phi_0$ and the strength of disorder $\Delta^2$.
-This approximate value is compared to a constant free energy $F_\text{Low T} $ associated with the low temperature phase to identify the location of the first-order phase transition, see Fig.~\ref{fig:phase-diagrams}.
-For the manganites, this phase corresponds to a ferromagnetic metal while for the nickelates it is a paramagnetic insulator.
+As described in Methods and Supplementary Note 2, we use a variational approach to calculate the temperature, tilt angle and disorder dependence of the free energy $F_\text{lattice}\left(T, \phi_0, \Delta \right)$ of Hamiltonian (\ref{eq:Hamiltonian}); and we identify the location of $T_\text{MI}$ by comparing $F_\text{lattice}\left(T, \phi_0, \Delta \right)$ to a free energy $F_{\text{low}\, T}$ of the low temperature FM (PMI) phase of the manganites (nickelates).
+The results are shown in Fig.~\ref{fig:phase-diagrams}.
 Despite the over-simplicity of the model, the relationship between tilt angle, disorder, and transition temperature is well reproduced.
 We do not attempt to describe the effects of the strain interactions on the MIT of the nickelates at low temperatures (see green region in Fig.~\ref{fig:phase-diagrams}\,(a)), as its magnetic ordering is different from that of the insulating phase above it.
 Similarly for the manganites, at low enough temperatures the PMM phase becomes either charge-ordered or glassy, beyond our approximations.